MoodReads vs StoryGraph

 Can I use both StoryGraph and MoodReads?

 Absolutely.
-They do different things well.
-Use StoryGraph for reading stats, pace tracking, and general mood-based discovery.
-Use MoodReads for romantasy-specific metadata: spice levels, tropes, content warnings, relationship dynamics, and natural language search.
-Different tools for different jobs.
+Honestly, they're both independent, woman-founded projects, so this is not a choose-a-villain situation.
+Use StoryGraph for broad reading-life features like buddy reads, challenges, all-genre tracking, and general stats.
+Use MoodReads for romantasy-specific metadata, TBR filtering, spice levels, tropes, content warnings, relationship dynamics, and natural language search.

 Which is better for romantasy readers?

 MoodReads is purpose-built for romantasy.
-StoryGraph is genre-agnostic, which makes it great for general readers but limited for romance-specific needs.
-If you want to find the slow burn enemies-to-lovers on your TBR with moderate spice and a guaranteed HEA, MoodReads can do that.
-StoryGraph can't.
+StoryGraph is genre-agnostic, which makes it great for general readers.
+If you want to find the slow burn enemies-to-lovers on your own TBR with moderate spice and a guaranteed HEA, that kind of hyper-specific search is exactly what MoodReads is built for.

-If you read romantasy and want a tracker that actually speaks your language, give MoodReads a try.
-It's free—no paywall, no trial period.
-Premium exists if you want extras, but you don't need it.
+If you read romantasy and want a tracker that speaks your language, give MoodReads a try.
+It's free to browse.
+Premium adds searching your own TBR by spice, tropes, mood, and more, plus unlimited BookMatch.